saev Sharded Activation File Protocol¶

 Identify Layer Index: The stored data contains a subset of the ViT's layers.
 The logical

-must be mapped to its index in the storedlayers
+layer_valuemust be mapped to its index in the storedlayersarray.layer_idx = layers.index(layer)A reader must raise an error iflayeris not inlayers.

 -